MMShep97/uiowa-questions/exercise/README.md

 - loading the data into a database and using SQL
 - or something we are not considering.

+See the fake-output.csv for an example of the first 5 rows

 Please describe the approach you used, and let me know if you have any questions.

 --Jimmy